tejaswiily/LOG-ANALYSIS/README.md

 ## 🧠 Machine Learning Models and Results

 We trained and evaluated multiple machine learning models.
-Below is a performance comparison:
+Below is a comparison of the performance:

 | Model                | Precision | Recall   | F1 Score |
 |---------------------|-----------|----------|----------|